stevee404/CurvesAndSplines/README.md

 # Curves And Splines
 A small program in JavaFX that approximates and displays **uniform B-Splines** and **Bezier-Curves/Splines**.

+# Notice
+This was a private project after the first year of my computer science studies.
+The idea came from a computer graphics class and I wanted to combine it with some recently learned design patterns.

 ## Usage
 ### Pull Repo + Gradle
 You only need to have Gradle installed.
 Then you should be able to type either `gradle run` to execute it.